-Asha Gomez made her name as an Indian-American chef.
+Asha Gomez made her name as an Indian American chef.
 But she’s tired of being pigeonholed.

 At 15, she moved to the United States, first to New York and later to Atlanta.
 “The fact that my last name is Gomez from Portuguese influences, that I grew up with no taboos against eating meat and that I’m from a Christian community that can trace its history all the way back to St. Thomas the Apostle, speaks to an intersectionality and diversity in my background that many in the U.S. were not familiar with,” she said in an email.

 In Atlanta, she ran an ayurvedic spa, where she served her Keralan home cooking to clients after their appointments.
-In 2012, she opened her own restaurant, the acclaimed Cardamom Hill, a precursor to the style of cooking she would later pen in “My Two Souths.”
+In 2012, she opened her own restaurant, the acclaimed Cardamom Hill, a precursor to the style of cooking she would later write about in “My Two Souths.”
 Two-and-a-half years later, she closed its doors, and now she focuses her attention on her kitchen studio, The Third Space, for culinary pop-ups and custom dinners.

 Gomez is among many chefs of color who have pursued a greater understanding of their family’s food in a culinary journey.
 But when recognition of expertise assumes an inextricable bind to ethnic identity, food can stifle more than it can free.
 When chef and writer Jenny Dorsey was in culinary school, she requested a fine-dining restaurant such as Per Se or Jean-Georges for her externship.
-Her adviser, however, returned with several names but only one in fine dining — Annisa, the now-shuttered Michelin-starred restaurant in Manhattan owned by Chinese-American chef Anita Lo.
+Her adviser, however, returned with several names but only one in fine dining — Annisa, the now-shuttered Michelin-starred restaurant in Manhattan owned by Chinese American chef Anita Lo.

 “Annisa is a lovely restaurant.
 I would have been happy to work there.
 But it was literally the only fine-dining restaurant that they came back with as an option,” Dorsey said.
 “I’m Chinese American, and I happen to want to work in fine dining.
 But to an outsider, whether that was my career adviser at culinary school or the other chefs I interact with, those two things are always together.”